 The difference between tight and loose strings is not only the tension, but the feel and sound.
 A set with a larger mass will by default have more tension.
 But if it is too tight and somewhat stiff, it will be harder to press down on the string and produce a sound comfortably.

-Conversely, the same string with less tension will be easier to play but might not have the correct sound or intonation.
+Conversely, the same string with less tension will be easier to play.
+But it might not have the correct sound or intonation.
 It is important to find the right balance so that you can make the most of your guitar-playing experience.

-Some other things you might consider to get the right balance are:
+Some other things you might consider, in order to get the right balance are:

 - Guitar scale length